top of page

 4. Lead with Empathy, but Don’t Lower the Bar

 Great leaders understand their people.
 They know when someone is struggling.
 They take the time to listen.
-But they don’t let that be an excuse to lower expectations.
-The best leaders find ways to support without enabling.
-Growth happens at the edge of discomfort, and leadership is about guiding people through it.
+But they don’t let that become an excuse.
+They don’t lower expectations to make people feel comfortable.
+The best leaders support without enabling.
+Growth happens at the edge of discomfort.
+Leadership is about guiding people through it.

 5. It’s Not About You

 Leadership is about serving others.
-It’s about putting the team first and making decisions that benefit the collective, even when they don’t serve your personal interests.
+It’s about putting the team first and making decisions that benefit the group, even when they don’t serve your personal interests.
 Ego destroys leadership.
 Service builds it.

 6. Growth Never Stops

-You don’t reach a point where you’ve “figured it out.”
+You don’t hit a point where you’ve figured it all out.
 There’s always more to learn.
-The best leaders are relentless about improving, adapting, and evolving.
+The best leaders remain relentless in their pursuit of improvement, adaptation, and evolution.
 If you stop growing, you stop leading.

 Final Thought